 Sports tires are not meant for those who drive on rough, unsmooth, or pothole-filled roads.
-In fact, hitting a serious bump can potentially cause damage to the tire and the rim.
-So, in terms of terrain, the best situation to buy sports tires is if you drive entirely on paved roads.
-Moreover, the roads should be decent quality to avoid any mishaps.
+Hitting a serious bump can potentially cause damage to the tire and the rim.
+So, regarding terrain, the best situation to buy sports tires is if you drive entirely on paved roads.
+Moreover, the streets should be of decent quality to avoid any mishaps.

-The Achilles ATR Sport line is a phenomenal choice that alleviates many of the common drawbacks associated with sports tires.
-These models are designed with a directional tread pattern meant to provide better fuel economy and handling.
-The center rib and casing is constructed to quickly dissipate heat, extend tread life, and produce above average fuel economy.
+The Achilles ATR Sport line is a phenomenal choice that alleviates many common drawbacks associated with sports tires.
+These models are designed with a directional tread pattern to provide better fuel economy and handling.
+The center rib and casing are constructed to dissipate heat quickly, extend tread life, and produce above-average fuel economy.

-For the most part, the process of buying sport truck tires is more dependent on the type of vehicle you have, the styling you desire, and how you drive it.
-In terms of terrain, these types of tires are one of the most limited in that they should be driven on paved roads in manageable weather conditions.
+For the most part, buying sports truck tires depends more on your vehicle type, the styling you desire, and how you drive it.
+In terms of terrain, these tires are one of the most limited in that they should be conducted on paved roads in manageable weather conditions.

 There is never a “good” or “convenient” time to get a flat tire.
-In most cases, this unfortunate occurrence means you need to either call assistance or dig out your spare tire, jack the car up, put in the doughnut, then drive to a tire shop to get a replacement.
-Regardless of your approach here, you are probably looking at lost multiple hours.
+In most cases, this unfortunate occurrence means you must either call assistance or dig out your spare tire, jack the car up, put in the doughnut, and then drive to a tire shop to get a replacement.
+Regardless of your approach here, you probably look at losing multiple hours.

-In this sticky situation, Run Flat tires can be a saving grace.
+In this sticky situation, running flat tires can be a saving grace.

 What are Run Flat Tires?

-Run Flat tires, also commonly referred to as Zero-Pressure tires, are designed to support the weight of the vehicle for a short period of time until the driver can make to the repair shop.
+Run Flat tires, also called Zero-Pressure tires, are designed to support the vehicle’s weight for a short period until the driver can make it to the repair shop.
 Most models hold up for around 50 miles and allow you to drive at 50mph.

 How do Run Flat tires work?

-From an overview perspective, Run Flat tires are designed to provide temporary stability to get home or to a repair shop in the situation that you puncture a tire.
+From an overview perspective, Run Flat tires are designed to provide temporary stability to get home or a repair shop when you puncture a tire.

 This is the most common type of Run Flat tire.
-The sidewalls of these tires are heavily reinforced so the weight of the vehicle can be supported when the air pressure is compromised – or depleted altogether.
+The sidewalls of these tires are heavily reinforced so the vehicle’s weight can be supported when the air pressure is compromised – or depleted altogether.

 - Support Ring System

-Tires with the support ring system are built with a physical structure that is attached to the wheel.
-In the case of a puncture, the weight of the vehicle is supported by this structure, as opposed to the tire itself.
+Tires with the support ring system are built with a physical structure attached to the wheel.
+In the case of a puncture, the vehicle’s weight is supported by this structure, as opposed to the tire itself.